Traditional 401(k) vs Roth 401(k): Which one is right for you?

 Need to dip into those funds early?
-With traditional 401(k) plans, you’ll face an additional tax penalty of 10 percent if you withdraw money before turning 59½ years old.
+With traditional 401(k) plans, you’ll face an additional 10% tax penalty if you withdraw money before turning 59½ years old.
 Yes, the age requirement is that specific.

 Roth 401(k) Plans

 Conversely, Roth 401(k) accounts allow employees to contribute on an after-tax basis.
-While that means you won’t be taxed on qualified withdrawals in the future, it also means your contributions will take a more substantial bite out of your paycheck today.
+While you won’t be taxed on qualified withdrawals in the future, it does mean means your contributions will take a more substantial bite out of your paycheck today.

 Call it a case of having more money now versus more money later.
 When it finally comes time for retirement, you’ll have full access to your hard-earned money, tax free.
 If you’ve put aside a nest egg of $1 million entirely in your Roth account, you’ll be able to keep every penny (including all of the investment earnings!) when you receive a distribution, minus any administration fees.
 Traditional 401(k) accounts can’t boast that same benefit.

-Roth plans shouldn’t be confused with the “after-tax” 401(k) contributions, which are contributions past the contribution limit that are not tax deductible.
+Roth contributions shouldn’t be confused with voluntary after-tax 401(k) contributions, which are contributions past the annual employee deferral limit that are not tax deductible.
 As mentioned earlier, retirees withdrawing funds from a Roth account won’t need to pay any additional taxes.
-On the flip side, withdrawals from after-tax plans require account holders to pay a tax on any gains made.
+On the flip side, withdrawals from voluntary after-tax accounts require account holders to pay a tax on any gains made.

 Two Accounts, Same Limit

 It’s increasingly common for employers to “match” employee 401(k) contributions.
-Today, nearly half of businesses with retirement plans contribute at least 50 cents for every dollar deferred by employees (generally up to 6 percent of the account owner’s salary).
+Today, nearly half of businesses with retirement plans contribute at least 50 cents for every dollar deferred by employees, generally up to 6 percent of the employee's pay.
 Per some industry studies, a more generous “dollar for dollar” approach is on course to becoming just as popular.

-If an employer offers to match contributions made to traditional plans, it tends to do the same for Roth accounts.
+If an employer offers to match contributions made to a 401(k) plan, it match for both traditional and Roth accounts.
 So does matching work any differently based on the kind of account?